sr-murthy/continuedfractions/README.md

 ### A Simple Introduction with Examples

 The starting point is the [`continuedfractions.continuedfraction.ContinuedFraction`](https://github.com/sr-murthy/continuedfractions/blob/main/src/continuedfraction.py) class.
-A simple introduction is given below of it can be used, with a variety of examples.
+A simple introduction is given below of how it can be used, with a variety of examples.

 #### Importing the `ContinuedFraction` Class